 Stream by stream, Western Rivers Conservancy is preserving some of the most important habitat in the upper Salmon River basin: land along these vital tributaries in Idaho’s Sawtooth Valley.
 Conserving these high-elevation lifelines is part of WRC’s long-term commitment to the Salmon River system, and to ensuring salmon and steelhead find healthy habitat—and the water they need—after their epic 900-mile journey inland from the sea.

 Building on our 2016 success at Pole Creek, WRC purchased the 369-acre Goat Falls Ranch in 2017.
 The ranch possesses senior water rights on Goat Creek and Meadow Creek, two streams that historically contained some of the highest density salmon spawning and rearing habitat in the Columbia River basin.
 Currently, portions of both streams are dewatered by withdrawals many years.
-Our goal is to dedicate the ranch’s critically needed water in-stream during summer months to ensure the creeks flow year-round once again for the benefit of fish and wildlife.
+Now that we own the ranch, we are partnering with the Idaho Water Resource Board to keep the ranch’s water permanently in-stream for the benefit of fish and wildlife.
+When complete, the project will be Idaho’s first permanent water-rights acquisition to dedicate water in-stream.

-This project will be Idaho’s first permanent in-stream water dedication project and will prove essential to satisfying the goals set forth in the Snake River Water Rights Act of 2004.
+At Goat Falls Ranch, this will be a tremendous benefit for imperiled salmon and steelhead, ensuring these fish find healthy habitat and plenty of water when they finally arrive their natal streams, at the end of their long migration.
 WRC’s acquisition will also allow for restoration of key reaches of both streams, which will improve water quality and quantity not only for Chinook and steelhead, but for imperlied sockeye, bull trout, westslope cutthroat trout, rainbow trout and mountain whitefish.

 Once we have successfully dedicated the water in-stream, WRC expects to convey the ranch to the U.S. Forest Service to be managed as part of the Sawtooth National Recreation Area.
 The ranch also has an important recreation component and includes access to portions of the SNRA that have historically required long hikes.
 The Alpine Way Trail passes nearby and accesses several scenic alpine lakes as well as Goat Creek Falls, Idaho’s tallest waterfall.